UBC-MDS/clevercloudr/README.md

 Packages that have similar functions:

--   [wordcloud](https://www.rdocumentation.org/packages/wordcloud/versions/2.6/topics/wordcloud): a word count generator that emphasis more frequently used words from an array of strings and represents them in the form of an image.
+-   [wordcloud2](https://cran.r-project.org/web/packages/wordcloud2/vignettes/wordcloud.html): a word cloud generator for data visualization.

 What we do differently: